The number of coronavirus cases in South Holland increased by 51 in the last 24 hours, official figures show.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that nearly two-thirds of people in South Holland have received a booster dose of a Covid-19 vaccine.
+The figures also show that three-quarters of people in South Holland have received two doses of a Covid-19 vaccine.

-The latest figures show 56,554 people had received a booster or third dose by March 3 (Thursday) – 64% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 66,388 people had received both jabs by December 2 (Thursday) – 75% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.